 Polarization in Galactic jet sources (incl. microquasars) and Blazars: The geometry and origin of the X-/gamma-emission in these two classes of jet sources is heavily debated.
 In microquasars, a comptonized corona is usually considered as the source of high-energy emission, but a report on 75%±32% polarization in the hard state has spurred the interpretation of synchrotron self-Compton emission from the jets (Rodriguez et al. 2015, ApJ 807, 17).
-Our improved analysis should clarify whether this 2σ result can be improved towards a significant detection, or should be dropped as insignificant.
+Our improved analysis should clarify whether this 2 σ result can be improved towards a significant detection, or should be dropped as insignificant.
 In blazars, leptonic models do predict polarization due to the prevalence of synchrotron radiation from the jet, but hadronic (unpolarised) models are popular, though a smoking gun for accelerated protons is still missing.
-Polarization results of Cyg X-1 have been reported with both INTEGRAL instruments (Jourdain et al. 2012, ApJ 761, 27; Rodriguez et al. 2015, ApJ 807, 17).
+Polarization results of Cyg X-1 have been reported with both INTEGRAL instruments (Jourdain et al. 2012, ApJ 761, 27; Rodriguez et al. 2015, ApJ 807, 17), and recently with PoGo+ (Chauvin et al. 2019, MNRAS 483, L138).
 With our broad approach of three different analyses (incl. the new ISGRI-only approach), Cyg X-1 is a particularly important source to also demonstrate the internal consistency of our three methods.